Vazovsk1y/MikesSifter/README.md

 ### 2. Implement `IMikesSifterModel`.

 In our example, we will use a custom model implementation as the POST body.
-However, you can implement your own using, for example, GET query parameters.
+However, you can implement your own using, for example, GET method with query parameters.

 ```csharp
 public sealed class ApplicationSifterModel : IMikesSifterModel